otrv4/otrv4/otrv4.md

   * Send a version `3 D-H Commit Message`.
   * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.

+#### Starting a conversation interactively

+Rather than requesting an encrypted conversation, Alice can directly start an OTR conversation with Bob if she is certain that both support and are willing to do so.
+In such case, Alice should:

+  * Send an Identity message.
+  * Transition the state to `WAITING_AUTH_R`.

 #### Receiving an Identity message

 If the state is `START`: